nghttp2/nghttp2/README.rst

     $ make it

-Inside the tests, we use port 3009 to run test subject server.
+Inside the tests, we use port 3009 to run the test subject server.

 Client, Server and Proxy programs
 ---------------------------------

-The src directory contains HTTP/2 client, server and proxy programs.
+The ``src`` directory contains the HTTP/2 client, server and proxy programs.

 nghttp - client
 +++++++++++++++